chayleaf/notnft/NOTES.md

   - the constant itself (e.g. `IPPROTO_TCP`, `IPPROTO_UDP`,
     `ICMP_REDIRECT`)
 - `json_parse_immediate`:
-  - for boolean, returna a constant corresponding to said boolean
+  - for boolean, return a constant corresponding to said boolean
   - for integer, convert the integer to string and return a "value" symbol
   - for `"*"`, return wildcard expression
+    - not sure what this is for, probably as a set/map key
   - for constants, return `json_parse_constant`
   - for keywords, do the next step but explicitly (there's a special check that does the same thing as the next step anyway)